 Dude .22 mag is among the highest in single shot incapacitations.

-The only reason you would need 3 extra shots is because the first 5 didn't work. morons and Hispanics generally carry cheap, shitty revolvers and automatics in .22, 25, and .32, and most of the people shot with these calibers survive.
+The only reason you would need 3 extra shots is because the first 5 didn't work.
+Black folk and hispanics generally carry cheap, shitty revolvers and automatics in .22, 25, and .32, and most of the people shot with these calibers survive.
 Many don't even realize they've been shot until after the fact and just beat the shit out of their shooter.
 Get a real caliber and you can drop them with one shot, not worry about whether or not your mugger has a thick leather jacket, or is too fat for the bullet to hit something vital, or the bullet is stopped by a bone.
 I sometimes carry a .25 pocket pistol, but only because any gun is better than no gun and it's so tiny that I can hide it anywhere; that doesn't apply to a revolver that's the same size and weight as one in a real caliber.
 Get a .38, at minimum.
 And don't use "muh cheaper ammo for practice" as an excuse, you're not going to practice that much in the first place because you're obviously poor and lazy, and .38 isn't expensive.
 Get a real caliber that will actually stop the threat with proper shot placement, not piss him off.

 and .38 is many orders of magnitude more likely to actually stop an attacker and kill them.
 There are many cases of people being shot by .22lr and not realizing it until minutes later.